Skip to main content

 PCI is becoming the default

-In modern systems, all devices are connected to the CPU using PCI.
-Even if the devices don't support it, the conversion is handled by the respective controllers.
+In modern systems, all devices connect to the CPU using PCI.
+If a device doesn't support it, the controllers handle the conversion.

 Analogy with database

-This is very similarly to how database standards are implemented.
+This is much like how database standards work.

 Initiate transaction -> setup connection -> send data -> commit transaction.